 The MCC tax credit amount should be added to the gross income of the borrower(s).
 If the credit is used in qualifying ratios, USDA requires that the lender send a copy of a revised W4, signed by the applicant, when the loan is submitted to USDA for underwriting.
 NCHFA does not require a copy of the revised W4.

-c) VA
+The lender is responsible for meeting current USDA guidelines should they conflict with the above guidance c) VA d) Conventional

 Per the VA Lender Handbook Sections 4.03 & 4.09, item 33, the MCC will be treated as a reduction in the monthly Federal Income Tax.
 The amount of tax credit is limited to the amount of the veteran's maximum tax liability.
+The lender is responsible for meeting current VA guidelines should they conflict with the above guidance